vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 2. The cobot is now ready to accept instructions.

 ### Controlling the Cobot Arm via TCP/IP

+_Note: The instructions below only describe how to connect to WiFi using Python3 and a myCobot Pi._

 [Instructions on how to connect to the cobot wirelessly via TCP/IP](https://docs.elephantrobotics.com/docs/gitbook-en/7-ApplicationBasePython/7.6_TCPIP.html)